MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/Windows-Server-2016-Technical-Preview-Supported-Networking-Scenarios.md

 author: jamesmci
 ---
 # Windows Server 2016 Technical Preview Supported Networking Scenarios

+>Applies To: Windows Server Technical Preview

-This topic provides information about supported and unsupported scenarios that you can or cannot perform with this release of  Windows ServerÂ® 2016 Technical Preview.
+This topic provides information about supported and unsupported scenarios that you can or cannot perform with this release of  Windows Server® 2016 Technical Preview.

 This topic contains the following sections.